Arunnishanth-LifeSigns/ApolloPresense/README.md

 ```

 ### Testing and Debugging Features
-The `config.properties` (or `master.properties`) file provides several flags that are essential for testing and debugging:
+The `master.properties` file provides several flags that are essential for testing and debugging:

 -   **`log.to.console`**: Set this to `true` to enable verbose, real-time logging to the console.
 This is useful for monitoring the application's activity and diagnosing issues without needing to check log files.